 Teaching your child to read can be a fun and exciting process!
-One of the best ways to make sure it’s enjoyable, though, is to be sure she is ready to learn to read.
+One of the best ways to make sure it’s enjoyable, though, is to be sure he or she is ready to learn to read.
 Some children are ready at younger ages, and others need a little longer.
-The age at which she learns to read isn’t nearly as important as waiting to be sure she is ready to begin the process.
+The age at which a child learns to read isn’t nearly as important as waiting to be sure that child is ready to begin the process.
 If you try to start too early, it will be frustrating for both of you!
 If you wait until the time is right, it can be an enjoyable and rewarding experience for both of you!

 Below you’ll find some tips to help you determine if your child is ready to learn to read.
-If he exhibits most of the signs on the list, it’s very possible that he is ready to get started!
+If he or she exhibits most of the signs on the list, it’s very possible that he/she is ready to get started!

 If your child…